SATUNIX/askanai-bsd-port/README.md

 Tunable parameters are stored in `~/.aai`.

-The default model is `text-davinci-003`, which supports both use cases, but can be changed for whatever you're using most.
+The default model is `gpt-3.5-turbo`, colloquially known as ChatGPT, but can be changed for your use case.

 For information on other models: https://platform.openai.com/docs/models